esaulpaugh/abiv3/SPEC.md

 ##### All other array types:

-Arrays are encoded as the concatenation of the encodings of the elements.
+Arrays are encoded as the concatenation of the encodings of the elements in order, left to right.

-If the array type is dynamic (i.e. variable-length and not statically-sized), the array length, in elements, must encoded RLP-wise and prepended to the encodings of the elements.
+If the array type is dynamic (i.e. of variable length), the array length, in elements, is encoded RLP-wise and prepended to the encodings of the elements.

 ### Versioning: